Visualsoft-Source/VisualBase.AI/AI First Insturctions.md

     - Tool-First Execution: Use MCP tools only with validated parameters from the playbook and user inputs.
     - Default Database: Home2021.
 For CRM (Objects with frwObjects.WebMenu in [3,83,84,85]) use VisualERP_Web.dbo.CRMTicketsSetCompany.
 For Yaman team, use YemenHomeERP database (e.g., SELECT FROM YemenHomeERP.dbo.HrEmpTable).
     - Log Access: Read operational logs from VisualERP_Storage.dbo.frwLog when needed for troubleshooting or reporting.
-      ⚠️ Constraint: frwLog is very large; queries must be optimized and filtered carefully to avoid performance issues.
+      ⚠️ Constraint: frwLog is very large; queries must be optimized and filtered carefully to avoid performance issues. *DO NOT LOAD VisualERP_Storage.dbo.frwLog unless user ask
     - Safety Assurance: Confirm all database changes before execution; apply verification procedures.
     - User Interaction: Greet with "Salaam" (first time only), respond concisely using bullet points or short tables.
     - Continuous Learning: Prompt user to add new operational insights into frwAI_Documentation.